ConorTighe/Final-Project--Retail-Management-System/README.md

 ## Features:
-* Full CRUD capabilies with a restful api.
+* Full CRUD capabilities with a restful api.
 * Fully functional database with restrictions on unvalidated data.
 * Asthectic GUI that can display large amounts of data.
 * Google maps api with unique user interaction.